nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 python3 myProgram.py
 ```

-The above code sets the shell of the wrapper script to *bash*, instructs the Grid Engine to look into the current directory *cwd* for referenced files and to store the output in the same directory, and runs the program .py suing Python 3.
+The above code sets the shell of the wrapper script to `bash`, instructs (with `cwd`) the Grid Engine to look into the current directory for referenced files and to store the output in the same directory, and runs the program .py suing Python 3.

 Now that both files have been created, the batch job can be submitted using the `qsub` command as follows:

 ```
 # Submit the batch job (from Terminal):

-qsub myProgram.sh
+[your_username@wrds-cloud-login1-h ~]$ qsub myProgram.sh
 ```

+> The command `qstat` allows to check on the status of the job running.
+If no result is returned, then it means that no job is currently running.

 The Grid Engine will then run the batch job and return several output files to the current WRDS directory (as instructed by `#$ -cwd`): a .csv file, which is the output of the Python program; a .sh.o##### file, which is the Grid Engine file that contains all the output from the .sh file; a sh.e##### file, which contains all the errors of the .sh file. ##### stands for the Grid Engine job number.